PracticallyNothing/SWAN-Game-Engine/Notes/Shader-Rewrite.md

 ---------------------------------------------

-Currently in SWAN, if a mesh has to be rendered, the following code has to be
+Currently in SWAN, if a mesh has to be rendered, something like the following has to be used:
-used:
 ```cpp
 SWAN::Mesh someMesh;
 SWAN::Shader someShader;